Asarsi Getu

 Asarsi Getu (אסרסי גטו) or Asarsi Getu-Sahla-Gramai (born 1958) is an Israeli nurse of Beta Israel origin, who in the mid-1980s served as a nurse for the Red Cross refugee camps in Sudan.
-She saved the lives of many patients, secretly giving medicines to those who could not purchase them, and was responsible for distributing aid funds to Jewish refugees fleeing Ethiopia on their way to Israel.
+She saved the lives of many patients, secretly giving medicines to those who could not purchase them, and was responsible for distributing aid funds Ethiopian Jewish refugees fleeing Ethiopia on their way to Israel.

 Early years

 Asarsi was born in the village of Geina in the province of Gondar in 1958, the youngest of ten children.
 Her father, Sahlo Getu, was a farmer and head of the local community, which numbered 58 Jewish families.
-In the 1960s, a Jewish school was opened in the village by Yona Bogale.
-Contrary to popular belief in Ethiopia at the time, Asarsi's father was persuaded to send not only his sons but also his daughters to school.
-After four years of schooling in the village, Asarsi refused to marry and persuaded her parents to allow her to complete 12 years of schooling in the city of Azezo.
+In the 1960s, a Jewish school was opened in the village by Yona Bogale, an Ethiopian Jewish community leader fostering Beta Israel education and aliyah.
+Counter to prevailing custom in Ethiopia at the time, Asarsi's father was persuaded to send not only his sons but also his daughters to school.
+After four years of schooling in the village, Asarsi refused to marry; she persuaded her parents to allow her instead to complete 12 years of schooling in the city of Azezo.
 She continued her studies at the School of Nursing in Debre Tabor.